UX Design process: 6 Stages to build better products

 Wireframing

-Wireframing is one of the first steps in the UX design process and involves creating simplified representations of a page interface.
+Wireframing involves creating simplified representations of a page interface.
 The focus of wireframing is on defining the layout and basic elements of a design.
 Wireframes are usually created in greyscale and include placeholders for content like images and buttons.

 At the early stages of the design process, wireframes help you communicate incipient design ideas to stakeholders and collect feedback on the design before investing time in high-fidelity prototypes.